-This analysis reveals a moderate difference between Republican- and Democrat-leaning localities.
+This analysis reveals a modest difference between Republican- and Democrat-leaning localities.
 Local governments in Democrat-leaning communities are more likely to see a spending increase than local governments in Republican-leaning communities.

 Figure 8.
-Democrat-leaning localities more likely to see spending increase on sanitation, sewage, and water.
+Democrat-leaning localities slightly more likely to see spending increase on public safety.
 Each bar shows, by political leaning, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.
 Political leaning is based on the locality's county vote share in the 2016 presidential election.